News

 Odyssey's new Tri-Hot S2S SB putters deliver zero-torque performance in a conventional-looking design.
 Here's why that matters for the putter market.

-Odyssey Golf — Apparel Image: MyGolfSpy
+Odyssey Golf — Putters Image: MyGolfSpy

 The perennial putter market leader has figured out what everyone else in the zero-torque space has been struggling with: how to hide the technology.
 The new Odyssey Tri-Hot S2S SB line delivers genuine torque-free performance in a package that looks like any other Odyssey putter on the rack.